-1 Lower the head restraints to the full "down" position.
 Pull the strap forward, located in the center of each seat cushion, and fold each seat cushion toward the front of the vehicle.

 Then lift up on the recline lever on the side of the outboard seats to fold the outboard seatbacks flat.
-To fold the center seatback flat. pull up on the strap on the edge of the center seat cushion and fold the seatback toward the front of the vehicle.
+To fold the center seatback flat, pull up on the strap on the edge of the center seat cushion and fold the seatback toward the front of the vehicle.

-There is a carpet panel flap on the back of each seat that can be folded toward the back of the vehicle
+There is a carpet panel flap on the back of each seat that can be folded toward the back of the vehicle.

-- The carpet panel flap provides a level cargo floor when the 3rd row seats are also folded flat. - 5.
-To return the outboard 2nd row bench seats. to a seating position reverse the process for the outboard seats. - 6.
+- The carpet panel flap provides a level cargo floor when the 3rd row seats are also folded flat. - To return the outboard 2nd row bench seats to a seating position reverse the process for the outboard seats. - 6.
 To return the center seat to a seating position, lift up on the pull strap on the back of the seat base while lifting on the seatback.
 Then push the seat cushion back into place.
-Make sure to properly raise the seatback to an upright position and push the seat cushion down into place.
+Make sure to hold the seat belts above the seat cushion and properly raise the seatback to an upright position.
+Then push the seat cushion down into place.

-Folding the 3rd row seats
+Folding the 3rd row split bench seat

-To fold the 3rd row seats flat for maximum cargo capacity:
+To fold the 3rd row split bench seat flat for maximum cargo capacity:

-- 1. Make sure that the head restraints are lowered. - 2.
-Stow the third row seat belts in the seat belt hooks found on the sides of the cargo area.
-See "Seat belt hook" later in this section. - 3.
-Pull up on the latch located in the upper corner of each seatback and lower the seatback forward over the seat base.
+- Disconnect and secure the center seat belt and tongues into the retractor base.
+See "Stowing the 3rd row center seat belt" later in this section. - 2.
+Lower the head restraints to the full down position. - Then pull up on the latch located on the outside corner of each seatback and fold the seatback forward over the seat base.